MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/build-graph.md

 ms.author: stflanag
 ---

-# Building your first graph
+# Quickstart: Build your first graph

-To get started with the Enterprise graph, we've provided everything you need to complete the graph-build process end to end.
+This quickstart shows you how to use Enterprise Graph by Microsoft to complete the graph-build process end to end.

 You can download the sample files we use for this quickstart <a href="https://ekgdemosamples.blob.core.windows.net/ekgdemosamples01/EGDemo_WWI_Files.zip">here</a>.

-## (1) Creating an ontology
+## Create an ontology

 Your ontology contains the definitions of the entities you want to use and what properties and relationships they have.
 The ontology defines the entity types, and then later we'll import data to create actual entities.
 For example, in this step we'll define a 'City' entity that has a 'CityName' property, and later on we'll create actual city entities, for example, Kniman, Cubero, and so on.